skip to content

 What is an Orbital Fracture?

-An orbital fracture takes place when there is a traumatic injury or a break in the bone of the eye socket (also called the orbit).
+An orbital fracture occurs when there is a traumatic injury or a break in the bone of the eye socket (also called the orbit).
 These injuries are also referred to as eye socket fractures and are usually the result of blunt force trauma to the eye.
 Severe ones may result in bone penetration back into the eye structures and brain.

 Types of Orbital Fractures